Skip to content

 Tool types not in this list are forwarded verbatim to LiteLLM (passthrough) — useful when a new upstream tool type ships before our docs do.

 You can mix Kindo-hosted tools with stock OpenAI types (function, mcp, web_search, file_search, computer, …) in the same tools array. tool_choice (including allowed_tools) applies uniformly.
+Note that mcp tools require the stateful path (store: true or conversation — see Stateful conversations); stateless requests including them are rejected with 400 unsupported_tool_type.

 {